Hala959/manga-store-/README.md

 ##### Overview:

-Manga Store  is is a shop for my fans of manga books and magazines readers
+Manga Store  is  a shop for my fans of manga books and magazines readers

 ##### Prototype: